-It’s September, the sun loungers are safely stowed in the spidery depths of the garden shed and there’s the first hint of autumn pumpkin in the air.
+It’s Autumn, the sun loungers are safely stowed in the spidery depths of the garden shed and there’s the first hint of autumn pumpkin in the air.

 Suddenly, there’s a flash of sparkle in our peripheral vision, a fleeting glimpse of a limbered, home-bronzed calf, a sequinned heel, the ephemeral redolence of ylang ylang entwined with the scorched-heat tang of hair straighteners.